All employees are entitled to annual leave. More information can be found here.

-It is important to note that annual leave is accrued while the employee actually on leave.
-So for instance people on annual leave, public holiday, maternity leave, parental leave, force majeure leave, and the first 13 weeks of careers leave do still continue to earn annual leave.
+It is important to note that annual leave is accrued while the employee is actually on leave.
+So for instance people on annual leave, public holiday, maternity leave, parental leave, force majeure leave, and the first 13 weeks of career leave still continue to earn annual leave.

 Taking Annual Leave